craighagan/hackprojects/CPAP/HDM_Z2/README.md

 1. [HDM Z2 Auto](https://breas.us/products/cpaps-for-travel/z2-auto/)
 1. Power Cable, one of:
    1. [USB-C 15v Trigger Cable](https://www.amazon.com/gp/product/B08NTTK8S9) (see below) I use this the most, it most reliably provides full power to the motor
-   1. USB-A with 15v Regulator (see below) This doesn't come unplugged as much as usb-c but the motor seems a touch weaker (may be in my mind)
 1. [HDM Z2 muffler](https://www.cpapxchange.com/q-lite-in-line-cpap-bipap-muffler-kit.html) (came with machine)
 1. [HDM Z2 Hose Connector](https://www.amazon.com/Replacement-Custom-Adapter-Design-Medical/dp/B07G4HKHX1) (came with machine)
 1. One P30i head mask and medium nasal pillow; all is an extra from my Airsense; parts below: